 There are other air filtration technologies such as ionic, UV-C light, activated carbon, ozone generators, etc. These will do nothing to help with the removal of bird dander.
 The carbon can help remove pet odor.
 For activated carbon to work well in removing smells you will want to make sure it is in granular or pellet form.
 You will also want at least 3 pounds of carbon if anything other than light pet odors.

 It is important to note that if the air purifier has an air ionizer that you have the ability to turn it off.
 Birds have sensitive systems.
 You will not want even small amounts of ozone to be present with birds.
 Ozone is an indoor air pollutant and is dangerous to birds.

-If you have a large room square footage or want industrial grade HEPA filters then the ERIK650A is the best choice.
-This air filtration system has the highest efficiency filters of any on the market.
-It also has a proprietary gas filters to remove a wide range of odors.
+If you have a large room square footage or want industrial grade HEPA filters then the mod HEPA air purifier is one of the best choices we offer.
 It works well in the removal of pet odor.
 In addition, there is no ionizer or any other technology that could potentially cause harm to your birds.
-Furthermore, there is no ionizer in the OV200 or EJ air purifiers either.
+Furthermore, there is no ionizer in the OV200 or mod jr. air purifiers either.

 To help you understand how to properly size the air purifier for your room we have this chart.
 The CADR stands for Clean Air Delivery Rate.
 This is the amount of air flow through the air filter.

 The Air Changes per Hour represents how many times all of the air in your room is cleaned per hour.
 The numbers below the Air Changes per Hour columns show the square footage for each CADR rating.
 In addition, we include the corresponding Oransi air purifiers so you can see how they compare.